Symptoms Your Cat has a Toothache

 Cats can experience tooth pain as can dogs, humans and other creatures with teeth.
 The most common cause of toothache in a cat is an infected tooth.
 Teeth experiencing tooth resorption can cause a toothache.
 Cavities, also known as caries, are also a cause of tooth sensitivity.
 Fortunately, cavities are not much of a concern in cats as they are in humans, and to a lesser extent dogs and primates.

-What Are The Signs a Cat has Tooth Pain?
+What Are The Signs Cats Have a Painful Tooth?

 When a cat has a healthy mouth, they tend to eat well without discomfort, groom themselves readily, and are lacking in halitosis (bad breath).
 Cats may also seemingly act normal despite having significant periodontal disease.
 There are common clinical signs and symptoms that may clue the astute pet owner that their furry feline friend is experiencing oral discomfort.